 If the criminal proceeding is instituted on a false charge of an offense punishable with death, imprisonment for life, or imprisonment for seven years or upwards, then the complainant making false charges shall be punished with imprisonment of either description for a term which may extend to seven years, and shall also be liable to fine.

-Punishments for giving false evidence
+Punishment for false evidence

 Section 193 of the Indian Evidence Act